CABINET DECISIONS - 2 FEBRUARY 2007

 16. Cabinet has taken note of the outcome of the participation of the Minister of Environment & National Development Unit at the Delhi Sustainable Development Summit (DSDS) organized by The Energy and Resources Institute in New Delhi from 22 to 24 January 2007.

-India specialized in environmental matters, organizes DSDS annually with a view to stimulating action towards respectable standards of living and a responsible pattern of production and consumption.
+Founded in 1974, The Energy and Resources Institute, a reputed non-profit institute in India specialized in environmental matters, organizes DSDS annually with a view to stimulating action towards respectable standards of living and a responsible pattern of production and consumption.
 It brings together leading personalities from Government, business, industry, non-governmental organizations, multilateral organizations and academia to focus on the challenges of sustainable development.
 The theme for this year’s Summit was “Meeting the Millennium Development Goals: Exploring the Natural Resource Dimensions”.

 In the margins of the meeting, the Minister met the Hon Smt Sheila Dikshit, Chief Minister of Delhi, the Hon A. Raja, Minister of Environment and Forests, and Mr A. Kumar, Minister of State for Industry.